garden-io/garden/docs/reference/module-types/kubernetes.md

 ### `localMode`

-Specifies necessary configuration details of the local application which will be used instead of a target remote Kubernetes resource, which can be a Workload or a Pod.
+Configures the local application which will send and receive network requests instead of the target resource specified by `serviceResource`.

 Note that `serviceResource` must also be specified to enable local mode.
+Local mode configuration for the `kubernetes` module type relies on the `serviceResource.kind` and `serviceResource.name` fields to select a target Kubernetes resource.

-The local mode configuration for `kubernetes` module type relies on the `serviceResource.kind` and `serviceResource.name` fields to identify and find a target Kubernetes resource.
+The `serviceResource.containerName` field is not used by local mode configuration.

-The `serviceResource.containerName` field is not used by the local mode configuration.
+Note that `localMode` uses its own field `containerName` to specify a target container name explicitly.

-The `localMode` has its own field `containerName` to specify a target container name explicitly.
+The selected container of the target Kubernetes resource will be replaced by a proxy container which runs an SSH server to proxy requests.

-The container of the target Kubernetes resource will be replaced by a proxy container with an SSH server running, and the reverse port forwarding will be automatically configured to route the traffic to the locally deployed application and back.
+Reverse port-forwarding will be automatically configured to route traffic to the locally deployed application and back.

 Local mode is enabled by setting the `--local` option on the `garden deploy` or `garden dev` commands.
-The local mode always takes the precedence over the dev mode if there are any conflicts service names.
+Local mode always takes the precedence over dev mode if there are any conflicting service names.

-The health checks are disabled for services running in local mode.
+Health checks are disabled for services running in local mode.

 See the [Local Mode guide](https://docs.garden.io/guides/running-service-in-local-mode.md) for more information.